xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/packages.md

 supported.

-### Chocolately
+### Chocolatey

-Chocolately is a package manager for Windows that includes installations for many common applications/runtimes,
+Chocolatey is a package manager for Windows that includes installations for many common applications/runtimes,
 including: Java, Python, NodeJS, R, FFmpeg, Blender, etc.